 However, that changed in 2006.
 The government passed a bill that fixed interest rates for the life of federal loans.
-Even if interest rates skyrocketed after you graduated, you would continue to pay the same interest rate on your original debt.
+Even if interest rates skyrocketed after you graduated, you’d continue to pay the same interest rate on your original debt.
 That means if you have federal loans, there’s no need to worry about consolidating to get a fixed rate; you already have one.

 Private loans, however, can come with fixed or variable rates, and the same holds true for refinanced student loans.
-When you take out a private student loan or refinance one or more existing ones, you can choose between variable and fixed rates.
+When you take out a private student loan, or refinance one or more existing ones, you can choose between variable and fixed rates.

-Variable interest rates tend to start off lower but can increase or decrease over time in response to market changes.
+Variable interest rates tend to start off lower, but can increase or decrease over time in response to market changes.
 If your interest rates have increased or you’re concerned about rising rates, refinancing your debt to a fixed-rate loan can provide security.

-Only federal student loans are eligible for a Direct Consolidation Loan.
+Only federal student loans are eligible for a direct consolidation loan.
 Private student loans are not eligible for consolidation through the Department of Education.

 That said, you can combine federal and private loans through student loan refinancing.
 Or, you can pick a single loan to refinance and leave the rest as they are.

-And if you do refinance federal loans with a private lender, you turn your debt private and lose access to federal programs and protections, including Direct Loan consolidation, income-driven repayment plans and Public Service Loan Forgiveness.
+And if you do refinance federal loans with a private lender, you’ll turn your debt private and lose access to federal programs and protections, including direct loan consolidation, income-driven repayment plans and Public Service Loan Forgiveness.

 Are you wondering if you have good enough credit for student loan debt consolidation?
 Rest assured that the consolidation process doesn’t check your credit at all.

-To be eligible, you simply need to have qualifying federal student loans that are in active repayment or in a grace period.
+To be eligible, you simply need to have qualifying federal student loans that are in active repayment or a grace period.
 If your loans have become delinquent or fallen into default, you might be able to consolidate them to get them back into good standing.

 While student loan debt consolidation can be a wise move for some, it’s not for everyone.
-For federal loans, a Direct Consolidation Loan can help you if you plan to apply for an income-driven repayment plan.
+For federal loans, a direct consolidation loan can help you if you plan to apply for an income-driven repayment plan.
 But it can also extend your repayment term, causing you to pay back more in interest fees.

 You run the same risk when you refinance student loans.
-If you pick a long term of 15 years, for example, you’ll lower your monthly payments but increase the amount you’ll pay over the life of your loan.
+If you pick a loan term of 15 years, for example, you’ll lower your monthly payments but increase the amount you’ll pay over the life of your loan.

 Refinancing also isn’t the right move for you if you’re relying on federal programs and protections.
 While some private lenders offer flexible terms and forbearance and deferment programs, they don’t provide the same flexibility as Federal Student Aid.